Siyabonga-Gregory/weather-app/README.md

 Open Weather Map  API     👉 https://lnkd.in/dNdENtdQ

-If interested in the project, please, implement media queries for responsiveness.👌
+If interested in the project, please, implement media queries for (desktop and tablet devices).👌

 If need help please, don't hesitate to send me a mail 👉 huge.fuze@gmail.com